 Now imagine how much businesses can benefit from someone who is skilled enough to put all this data to use and how much they would be willing to pay for it!

 With the evolution in business, there’s more and more emphasis on FinTech today.
 Fintech is the evolving intersection of technology and financial services.
 These are companies that apply technology in novel ways focusing on consumers.
 There is a rapid increase in Fintech firms and businesses are investing more and more money in Fintech, In fact, FinTech adoption is expected to rise to an average of 52% globally within the next 2 years.
 We know what that means!
 There’s going to be plenty of high-paying job opportunities in this sector.

 Professionals in Finance must put tech skills at the forefront of their qualifications.
 They must also be up-to-date in their knowledge of tools and platforms that are relevant to the finance industry.
 This will heighten their employability in the transforming economy.

 But what are these skills?
 These skills are the five leading-edge technologies that define the modern 21st century: Machine Learning, Blockchain, Data Science, AI, and Business Analytics.
 Mastering even a subset of these skills will help any finance professional go a long way.

-Top Tech Skills for a Great Career in Finance
+Top Technical Skills for a Great Career in Business & Finance

-Below are the in-demand technology skills searched for by top recruiters in the Finance industry.
+Below are the in-demand technical skills searched for by top recruiters in the Finance industry.
 For each skill, I have suggested a relevant online course you can enroll in to learn more.

 1. Machine Learning